EGA-archive/beacon2-ri-tools/README.md

     $ sudo apt-get install perl-doc

-If you prefer to have the dependencies in a "virtual environment" you can use `Carton`.
+If you prefer to have the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application) we recommend using the module `Carton`.

     $ cpanm --sudo Carton